lmrs2/bh-aisec/activities/01/readme.md

 3. What is SLSA provenance?
 What information does it contain?
 4. What is the necessary metadata to verify SLSA provenance for an artifact?
 5. Read about [dependency caching](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows).
 How might it impact the security of your builds?
+6. Read about [GitHub artifacts](https://docs.github.com/en/actions/how-tos/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow).
+How might it impact the security of your builds?